 Sometimes, safeguarding issues are that big they can only see the other parent in a contact centre.

-Sometimes the safeguarding issues are that big, the children simply can not see the other parent as it’s too dangerous.
+Sometimes the safeguarding issues are that big, and the children simply can not see the other parent as it’s too dangerous.

 Then the extreme cases where you have to move miles away.